HamsikaRaj/HamsikaRaj/README.md

 ### About

 I'm an AI/ML engineer finishing my M.S. in Artificial Intelligence at the University at Buffalo.
-Most of my work sits at the point where language models meet real systems — taking a promising demo and turning it into something with access control, cost budgets, and evaluation you can actually trust.
+Most of my work sits at the point where language models meet real systems, taking a promising demo and turning it into something with access control, cost budgets, and evaluation you can actually trust.

 I like the unglamorous parts: figuring out *why* one model is 18× slower than another, catching a retrieval pipeline that hallucinates on out-of-scope questions, or proving an agent's output is correct before it ships.
 Before focusing on AI, I built backend microservices and data pipelines, so I tend to think about models and the infrastructure around them together.